 Surfing, gliding effortlessly across the water, hair flowing in the wind, looking like an absolute legend.
 Well, that’s the dream.
 The reality?
 You paddling like a maniac, missing waves, and getting thrown around like a sock in a washing machine.

-But fear not!
-The secret to unlocking epic rides isn’t just about balance and paddling; it’s about reading waves like a pro.
+But fear not.
+The secret to unlocking epic rides isn’t just balance and paddling, it’s about reading waves like a pro, a skill our coaches teach during our surf lessons in Canggu.
 Spotting the best waves is what separates seasoned surfers from the human floaties.
 So, let’s dive in with some humor blended with effective tips.

 Understanding Wave Types: The Personalities of the Ocean